onadirli/onadirli/README.md

-- Hi, I’m Orkhan
-- I'm a software engineer
+My name is Orkhan Nadirli, and I'm a software engineer, currently living in Portland, Maine.
+I'm driven by a search for the satisfactory feeling you get from finding the perfect solution to a problem that makes you go "aha".

-- This is my site: [orkhann.com](orkhann.com)
+This is my site if you'd like to know more: [orkhann.com](orkhann.com)

 <!---
 onadirli/onadirli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.